9637FF6B-ABB4-AD4B-70A56B05F0532017

 Smoking and Vaping

 Smoking (including tobacco, electronic cigarettes or similar smoking devices) or vaping is not permitted in residence hall rooms, lounges, public spaces or entranceways.
 Smoking or vaping outside may not occur within 25 feet of any campus building.
-This applies to all forms of tobacco, electronic cigarettes or similar smoking devices.
+This applies to all forms of tobacco, electronic cigarettes, marijuana and also any similar smoking methods or devices.

 Wall Coverage